mikelhsia/mikelhsia.github.io/_posts/2018-08-18-Django-online-shop.md

 - `django.contrib.messages.context_processors.messages`: This sets a messages variable in the context containing all messages that have been sent using the messages framework.
 Django also enables `django.template.context_processors.csrf` to avoid cross-site request forgery attacks.
 This context processor is not present in the settings, but it is always enabled and cannot be turned off for security reasons.

+## Including OrderItem inline in the admin site

+## Creating customer orders